spang-lab/urnc/README.md

 ### When to tag a commit?

 Whenever you want the Dockerfile to be rebuilt and pushed.
-Important: make sure you tag uses the same version as [pyprocject.toml](pyproject.toml).
+Important: make sure your tag uses the same version as [pyprocject.toml](pyproject.toml).